arsenvlad/azure-managed-app-aks-managed-identity/ama-aks/README.md

 ## Testing prior to publishing in marketplace

-While developing and iterating, it is convenient to test the app without having to publish it in marketplace every time since push to preview may take a few hours.
+While developing and iterating, it is convenient to test the app without having to publish it in marketplace every time since push to preview may sometime take a few hours.

+> When testing locally, we need to comment out the "delegatedManagedIdentityResourceId" lines in the role assignments since this property can be used only in cross-tenant scenarios such as deployment from Azure Marketplace.

 Zip relevant files and upload to a storage container